-I confirm that the SBCI has procedures to monitor the effectiveness of its risk management and control procedures.
-The SBCI's monitoring and review of the effectiveness of the system of internal control is informed by the work of the internal and external auditors, the ARC which oversees their work, and the senior management within the SBCI responsible for the development and maintenance of the internal control framework.
+We confirm that the SBCI has procedures in place to monitor the effectiveness of its risk management and control procedures.
+The SBCI's monitoring and review of the effectiveness of the system of internal control is informed by the work of the NTMA's internal audit function, the ARC which oversees its work, the senior management within the SBCI responsible for the development and maintenance of the internal control framework and the C&AG.

-I confirm that the Board conducted an annual review of the system of internal control for 2018.
+We confirm that the Board conducted an annual review of the system of internal control for 2019.